st4inl3s5/kizagan/README.md

 # KIZAGAN
 KIZAGAN is a python computer backdoor and it can take camera pictures,screenshot,getting microphone sounds... etc.

+I am not responsible for the crimes you may commit with this backdoor.

 tr : KIZAGAN python ile yapılmış bir backdoor'dur.Bu backdoor kurbanin kamerasından görüntüler alabilir,ekran görüntüsü alabilir,mikrofon kaydı yapabilir ve daha fazlası...

-I am not responsible for the crimes you may commit with this trojan.

-tr : Bu trojan ile işleyebileceğiniz suçlardan sorumlu değilim.
+Bu backdoor ile işleyebileceğiniz suçlardan sorumlu değilim.

+# ENGLISH SETUP and USAGE :

-# Setup/Kurulum :
+# Setup :

 # python setup.py

-# Usage/Kullanım :
+# Usage :

 Go to kizaganEN.py 214.line and change the ip according to yourself.(You can change the port if you want.)Then convert this file to exe and send to a victim.Wait for the victim opens the backdoor.